Select a topic below to see the frequently asked questions.

 What campsites are boat accessible?

-Sites 12-14 are considered boat accessible, due to there location near Bogue Inlet on the sound side.
-Campers are strongly discouraged from hiking to these sites as there is at least a 2-mile hike that may require crossing water that may possibly be waist deep.
+Sites 12-14 are considered boat accessible only, due to their location near Bogue Inlet on the sound side.
+Campers are not able to walk-in / hike-in to these sites due to the crossing of water that may be over 4 feet high at times.

 Can you have fires on Bear Island or in your campsite?